TheRealGeoDash2019/geomusic-api/README.md

 const apimsg = await geomusicapi.getQueue("myapikey-dalskdalsdkasldkalsdkasldkalsdk",)
 const msg = JSON.stringify(apimsg) //Discord Readable otherwise this is not needed

-//Do something with the apimsg variable
+//Do something with the apimsg or msg* variable
 ```

+* You do not need to use this unless you really need to